fcboucher/BBMV/Tutorial-BBMV.md

 Under the *FPK* model, a continuous trait evolves according to random diffusion (Brownian motion) and is also subject to an 'evolutionary potential' that creates a force that pulls the trait towards specific regions of the trait interval.
 In theory, this force can be of any conceivable shape but for the present implementation we have chosen a parametric shape for the potential of the shape: *V(x)=ax<sup>4</sup>+bx<sup>2</sup>+cx*.

 The *BBMV* model is a special case of *FPK* in which the trait is subject to an 'evolutionary potential' but also evolves between two reflective bounds.
 This parametrization is rather flexible since it allows for no force, directional trends, attraction towards a trait value within the interval, attraction towards the two bounds, or attraction towards several distinct trait values within the interval.
 In this tutorial we will see how to estimate the model parameters using maximum-likelihood and MCMC.

+Our implementation of the *FPK* and *BBMV* models does **not** require that the phylogenetic tree you provide be ultrametric: you can use it with fossil data for example.

 The **BBMV** package can be installed from CRAN:
 ```r